slashdekomori/blender/#3 My cool glasses/README.md

 I think this is good practise to not apply some modifiers like bevel or subdivision surface because if you doing model for game you can easily make for example 3 models: low quality, mid and good quality.
 Oh, forgor that most devs dgaf about optimization now ^^

----
-Also check my photo in these glasses :D